 - The Governor of Colorado signs the governor’s warrant.

-- An Arrest is made of the fugitive (if not already in custody).
+- Law enforcement arrests the fugitive (if not already in custody).

 - Transportation arrangements are made for the fugitive.

-- The fugitive is extradited out of Colorado.
+- The fugitive is extradited out of Colorado to the demanding state.
 1

-The Uniform Criminal Extradition Act (UCEA) is an agreement between nearly all of the 50 states to follow strict regulations regarding the extradition of alleged criminals in and out of their states.
-In fact, only Missouri and South Carolina have not adopted the UCEA.
+The Uniform Criminal Extradition Act (UCEA) is an agreement between nearly all of the 50 states to follow strict regulations for extraditing alleged criminals in and out of their states.
+Only Missouri and South Carolina have not adopted the UCEA.
+2